 SSL built two Ka-band, high throughput broadband satellites for Australia’s national broadband network (nbn™).
 The satellites provide coverage to more than 400,000 Australians in some of the most remote places in Australia, as well as its coastal islands and external territories including Norfolk Island, Cocos Island, Christmas Island, and Macquarie Island in the Antarctic.
 Sky Muster II, pictured here, was built by SSL and launched in October 2016.

 SSL has been building satellites for the HISPASAT Group since 2008.
 The company is a world leader in the distribution and broadcasting of Spanish and Portuguese content, and its satellite fleet is used by important direct-to-home television (DTH) and high-definition television (HDTV) digital platforms.
-Amazonas 5, pictured here, was built by SSL and will launch in fall 2017.
+Amazonas 5, pictured here, was built by SSL and launched in September 2017.

 SSL designed and built the BSAT-4a satellite, for Broadcasting Satellite System Corporation (B-SAT), a leading broadcasting satellite operator in Japan.
-The satellite, which provides Direct-to-Home (DTH) television service in Japan will be launched in fall 2017.
+The satellite, which provides Direct-to-Home (DTH) television service in Japan was launched in September 2017.

 SSL has a long standing relationship with Telesat, one of the world’s top satellite operators, and has provided multiple satellites for its fleet which provides reliable and secure satellite-delivered communications solutions worldwide to broadcast, telecom, corporate and government customers.
 Anik G1, pictured here, was built by SSL and is used for direct-to-home television services in Canada, as well as broadband, voice, data, and video services in South America.
 It was also the first commercial satellite with substantial X-band coverage of the Pacific including Hawaii.